-When Buying a Nasal Dilator – What do I Need to Know?
+When Buying a Nasal Dilator – What do I Need to Know to Control Snoring?

 There are a few synonyms for the word “nasal dilator”.
 You can, for instance, talk about nose vents or nose clips.
 But no matter what you call them, they are always used to gently widen the nostrils and keep them open.
-They are nasal snoring solutions because they keep the nasal airways clear, which allows you to breathe deeply and at ease without snoring.
+They are nasal snoring solutions because they keep the nasal airways clear, which allows you to breathe deeply and helps control snoring.

 Normally, people breathe through the nose.
 You certainly know from your last cold how annoying it can be if you cannot do that.
 However, there are many people with impaired nasal breathing but who not not have a cold.
 You can find out if you are one of them by doing a simple test.